 Nouns used only in the singular:

-Some nouns, owing to the nature of their meaning, are
+Some nouns, owing to the nature of their meaning, are used

-of materials or substances: as, wine water, oxygen, gold, silver; and of
+or substances: as, wine water, oxygen, gold, silver; and of

 qualities : as, bravery, hardness, wit, humour.
 When such

 nouns take a plural, it is in a different sense from the

-1. Denoting different sorts of the same thing: thus
+1. Denoting different sorts of the same thing: thus the nouns

-as denoting the substances or things so called; but we may speak of wines,
+substances or things so called; but we may speak of wines,

 brandies, sugars, marbles, in the sense of different sorts of

 wine, brandy, etc.

 2. Names of qualities may be used in the plural to denote

 repeated instances of any particular quality, good or bad:

 thus negligences (Common Prayer) denotes instances of

 negligence; beauties, points or features of beauty;

 animosities, hostile feelings etc.

 Nouns used only in the Plural.